mx2s/microservice-base/README.md

-# sharpy-json
+# microservice-base
-Sharpy-json is a platform (Websocket API) built on C# (mono), can be used as separate microservice or as monolith
+Platform (Websocket API) built on C# (mono), can be used as separate microservice or as monolith

 ### Important (!)